Why track a car?

 Vehicle tracking can solve a number of problems and prevent a wide range of undesirable behaviours.
 Employers often fit vehicle tracking devices to cars in order to monitor the location and performance of their employees.
 Parents will do the same to ensure their children drive fully in the knowledge that their performance will be scrutinised.
 This is often achieved via an integrated car tracker that is connected to the main CPU.
-This device can feed back a range of information, such as speed, braking speed, fuel economy and location.
-Covert tracking can be conducted in some scenarios, but its important to remember that the legality of such activity depends chiefly on the drivers reasonable expectation of privacy.
+This device can feedback a range of information, such as speed, braking speed, fuel economy and location.
+Covert tracking can be conducted in some scenarios, but it's important to remember that the legality of such activity depends chiefly on the drivers reasonable expectation of privacy.

 The most common way to track a vehicle is with a vehicle tracking device, either installed on the outside of the vehicle or integrated inside.
-Some trackers can be installed inside a vehicle without being integrated, most commonly if the person doing the tracking has access to, but doesnt always drive, the target vehicle.
-Vehicle tracking can also be conducted in-person, most typically by an experienced professional who is trained in surveillance and tracking.
-This sort of surveillance is best deployed when you need to know more than location and time spent therein.
+Some trackers can be installed inside a vehicle without being integrated, most commonly if the person doing the tracking has access to, but doesn't always drive, the target vehicle.
+Vehicle tracking can also be conducted in person, most typically by an experienced professional who is trained in surveillance and tracking.
+This sort of surveillance is best deployed when you need to know more than the location and time spent therein.
 For example, if you want to know where your target is going and with whom or for what purpose, manual surveillance is the only way to do it.

 Engaging a professional surveillance expert is entirely legal.
-What they do while conducted surveillance on your behalf is not within your control.
+What they do while conducting surveillance on your behalf is not within your control.
 So assuming you have briefed them correctly and instructed them to use legal means of surveillance only, you are legally not at risk.
 Always remember to keep things in writing so you can demonstrate at a later date if necessary that you requested surveillance by legal means.
 Provided the target is not unduly approached or intimidated, discreetly following someone and documenting their movements is entirely legal.
-If the target has cause to feel alarm, distress or harassment, they may be entitled to take legal action against the person or people doing the surveillance.
+If the target has cause to feel alarmed, distressed or harassed, they may be entitled to take legal action against the person or people doing the surveillance.